-The normal route for beginners nowadays is to purchase a purpose designed trainer model in the 40 class.
-This means it is a good compromise size, about 60 inch span and designed for a 40 2 stroke glow engine (6cc) or the equivalent electric power setup.
+The normal route for beginners nowadays is to purchase a purpose designed trainer model with an electric power setup or the increasingly less popular ic engine fitted.
 The main structural components will be already build for you, hopefully to a high standard, leaving just the fitting out with radio gear and engine to be done.
 Again a club member or the staff of a good model shop will advise you in detail what is required.

 Do not under any circumstances be tempted to start your modelling career with a scale Spitfire or Mustang!
 You have been warned.
 Much could be written about this aspect of model flying but there is really no substitute for hands on instruction from an experienced model flyer.

 One matter which cannot be stressed enough is that of safety.
 Model aircrafts are potentially dangerous and can cause death or serious injury.
 You will be required to obtain insurance cover before being allowed to fly at our site.
 The good news is that substantial insurance cover is included with membership of the Scottish Aeromodellers Association with which we are affiliated and can be provided at the same time you join.

 Still interested?
 Then don’t delay,for any information feel free to contact the club secretary .